 Hi guys!
 Thanks for stopping by.
 I’m Jules.
 I love to write, so I made this website and began blogging the day after my birthday(!) in July 2015.
-I’m an aspiring entrepreneur and boss babe, which looks like several things currently: searching for the right outlets for my writing, designing and making boss jewelry and inspirational paper art, and repurposing found objects into functional items.
-I handcraft maps [hand stitched pocket-sized map art] and caps [statement jewelry with cheeky vintage photos].
+I’m an aspiring entrepreneur and boss babe, which looks like several things currently: searching for the right outlets for my writing, designing and making boss jewelry and hand-stitched inspirational paper art, and repurposing found objects into functional items.
+I handcraft maps [hand-stitched pocket-sized map art] and caps [statement jewelry with cheeky vintage photos].

 - My First Blog Post!
 [It’s not what you’d expect!
 Woo!!]

 - Stepping Out of the Comfort Zone and Into a Creative Career

 - Today I Will…